How Much Can I Borrow?

 Still, each is relevant in its own way.
-So let's answer them both.Click to see today's rates (Oct 20th, 2017)
+So let's answer them both.Verify your new rate (Dec 11th, 2017)

 Bottom line, lenders are interested in only one thing: whether you will repay your loan.
 Every mortgage program comes with a set of guidelines developed lenders, and statistically proven to predict who will borrow successfully.

 Lenders want to see income that is both sufficient and stable.
 To that end, they'll consider: